 Engineered nucleic acids, RNA in particular, can potentially be used within living cells to interact with the intracellular molecules and control living cells.
-We have designed various RNA-based gene switches (riboswitches) that can regulate gene expression in bacteria and in mammalian cells in response to chemical signals.
+Over the years, we have designed various RNA-based gene switches (riboswitches) that can regulate gene expression in bacteria and in mammalian cells in response to chemical signals.
 We are also interested in exploiting these synthetic RNA devices to other applications such as metabolic engineering, stem cell engineering, and gene therapy.
 Several collaboration projects are ongoing with industry and academic partners.
 For these types of projects, we look for researchers with diverse life sciences background who can generate ideas for new applications.

-We are also interested in designing simple and complex chemical systems composed of multiple nucleic acid components.
+We are interested in designing simple and complex chemical sy stems composed of multiple nucleic acid components and modules.
 We recently designed an RNA biosensor circuit that amplifies a chemical signal and produces an optical signal (fluorescence).
 These synthetic chemical systems composed of nucleic acids not only challenge the limits of nucleic acid chemistry, but also serve as models for future biological applications.

 We are also interested in using unnatural nucleic acids to expand the scope of nucleic acid-based chemical systems, developing novel aptamers for biological applications, developing novel small molecules to control nucleic acids, constructing artificial cells that encapsulate nucleic acid devices, etc. For these efforts, we welcome nucleic acid chemists with organic synthesis skills.